Tomato and Basil soup is a popular classic. It is so easy to make – either in a soup maker or in a pot on the stove, blending once cooked.

 Since buying my Morphy Richards Soup Maker I have used it several times a week.
 Some weeks, every single day.
 I have been experimenting with many different recipes – mainly to put in my soup maker recipe book – but it’s also the perfect excuse to have soup almost every day!

-If you enjoy this soup you might be interested in joining my Soup Maker Recipes page over on FB.
+If you enjoy this soup you might be interested in joining my Soup Maker Recipes group over on Facebook.
 Come on over and say hi!

 Happy souping 🙂